thinking-with-computers/ludus-spec/roadmap.md

 * [ ] Implementation

 #### Actors/processes
 For a start on the actor-model see [the Elixir documentation on processes](https://elixir-lang.org/getting-started/processes.html) (its name for actors).
+This is Ludus's message-passing concurrency model.

 * [ ] Research how to model actor semantics in Clojure
-* [ ]
+* [ ] Implement tail-call elimination (see Static analysis, below)
 * [ ] Full design/spec
 	- [ ] Syntax
 		* [ ] Function-like or keyword-like? (e.g. `self ()` vs `self`, `receive` vs `receive ()`)